Qatar Facts

 Qatari - Qatar People

-Oil-rich Qatar is the richest country in the world before Luxemburg, although it is one of the smallest countries in the world.
-In fact, the people in Qatar are the richest in the world and rich Qatari own property around the world.
+Oil-rich Qatar is the fourth richest country in the world in 2025 - after Luxemburg, Singapore and Ireland.
+In fact, the people in Qatar are amongst the richest in the world and rich Qatari own property around the world.
 Many famous buildings in London/England such as The Shard and Harrods are owned at least in part by Qatari citizens!
-About 14% of the Qatari are millionaires (in dollars).
+About 14% of the Qatari are US-dollar-millionaires.

 The country has been dominated by the Al Thani family for more than 150 years.
 In 1999, women were allowed to stand for and vote for the first time in municipal elections.